vtexdocs/help-center-content/docs/tutorials/en/how-do-you-calculate-payments-in-installments-with-compound-interest.md

 ---
-title: How do you calculate payments in installments with compound interest?
+title: 'How do you calculate payments in installments with compound interest?'
 id: frequentlyAskedQuestions_4758
 status: CHANGED
 createdAt: 2019-01-24T20:46:01.816Z